J-1 Visa Project Leader Jobs

 Search Migrate Mate to find host employers open to J-1 exchange visitors

-Not every employer knows how J-1 hosting works for professional roles.
+Not every employer knows how J-1 visa hosting works for professional roles.
 Migrate Mate filters for U.S. employers actively seeking international exchange visitors for Project Leader positions, saving you from cold-pitching companies unfamiliar with the program.

 Verify the host employer's FLSA compliance before accepting